ScalablyTyped/Demos/readme.md

 This uses react and react-big-calendar

 `sbt> react-big-calendar/start` starts a webpack-dev-server at http://localhost:8007 .

+### Semantic-ui-react and redux
+Implements the same github repository search as in the react-mobx demo, just with redux and semantic-ui-react instead, along with a random sampling of graphical components.

+`sbt> semantic-ui-react/start` starts a webpack-dev-server at http://localhost:8009 .

 ### Three.js
 A fancy animation of a horse, stolen from [three.js demos](https://github.com/mrdoob/three.js/blob/master/examples/webgl_morphtargets_horse.html),